Leadership, Sustainability and Innovation is a practical course designed to empower students to become better leaders.

 Lancaster is located close to the Lakes District and Forrest of Bowman that offers amazing scenery and tracks for hiking, bike riding, horse riding as well as some great fishing spots.

-Lancaster’s central location makes it very easy to visit other cities in the UK, Manchester and Liverpool are both only 1-hour train while London and Edinburgh can be reached in two and half hours.
+Lancaster’s central location makes it very easy to visit other cities in the UK, Manchester and Liverpool are both only a 1-hour train ride away, while London and Edinburgh can be reached in two and a half hours.

 Students will stay in single rooms with an en-suite bathroom